Kanban

 | **Clicked Item Action Group Value Name** | Text (String) | The name of the column where the card with the clicked action is located. |

 > **Example:** A card action called "Convert" is triggered on a Lead Kanban.
-Use a **Decision** element to check if **Clicked Item Action Name** equals "Convert", then run a sub-flow to convert the lead using the record from **Clicked Item Action Item**.
+Use a **Decision** element to check if **Clicked Item Action Name** equals "Convert", then run a sub-flow to convert the lead using the data from **Clicked Item Action Item**.

 ### Item Drop (Drag and Drop)